nuwnian/AdmuseEasy/client/README.md

 # Admuse Easy

-Admuse Easy is a web app that empowers anyone—no coding required—to create emotionally resonant ads using mascot personalities and mood-driven design.
-Just enter your product info, pick a mascot, and Admuse Easy generates ad layouts and copy for billboards, Instagram, or landing pages.
+A simple web application that helps users create personality-based advertising concepts using mascot characters (Capybara, Hamster, Parrot).
+Each mascot has a distinct copywriting style to create headlines, taglines, and calls-to-action that align with the brand's mood.

 ## Features
 - Simple UI for product info, mascot/mood selection, and ad generation